Tasks & Retries

 TaskPayloadEncoderRegistry, every producer/worker instance that shares the

-registry can resolve encoder ids reliably—even across processes or languages.
+same encoder configuration can resolve encoder ids reliably, even across